DLISWriter and auxiliary objects¶

 Wraps the segments (or full bytes sequence) in visible records and writes the resulting bytes to a file.

-The writing of bytes is aided by objects of two auxiliary classes: ByteWriter
+The writing of bytes is aided by objects of two auxiliary classes: ByteWriter and BufferedOutput.

 The main motivation between both is to facilitate gradual, ‘chunked’ writing of bytes to a file